Skip to content

 Roles and Responsibilities of the Panel

 The Police and Crime Panel holds the Police and Crime Commissioner to account by acting as a ‘critical friend’.
 Its role is to scrutinise, challenge and support the Commissioner, maintaining a check and balance on the performance of the Commissioner in regards to the strategic actions and decisions made.
-The Panel is not responsible for holding the Chief Constable or the Constabulary to account and is not a replacement for the Police Authority.
+The Panel is not responsible for holding the Chief Constable or the Constabulary to account.
 The Panel scrutinises the actions and decisions of the Commissioner, not the performance of the police force.

 The Panel’s powers include: